Day's Theorem is sharp for $n$ even: Introduction

 The bounds in Theorems \ref{day} and \ref{dayshr} are shown to be optimal by constructing appropriate counterexamples by induction.
 In each case, the induction at step $n$ uses the counterexample constructed for $n-2$ in the parallel theorem.
-Actually, we shall show that, for $n \geq 2$ and $n$ even, there is an $n$-distributive variety which is not $2n{-}1$-reversed-modular.
+We shall prove a slight improvement of Theorem \ref{daysh}, to the effect that, for $n \geq 2$ and $n$ even, there is an $n$-distributive variety which is not $2n{-}1$-reversed-modular.
 Then the induction goes as follows: from an $n{-}2$-alvin not $2n{-}7$-modular variety we construct an $n$-distributive variety which is not $2n{-}1$-reversed-modular.
 In the other case, from an $n{-}2$-distributive variety which is not $2n{-}5$-reversed-modular we construct an $n$-alvin not $2n{-}3$-modular variety.
 Notice that the shift in the modularity level is $6$ in the former case and $2$ in the latter case.
-On average, we get a shift by $8$ each time $n$ increases by $4$, in agreement with the statements of the results.
+On average, we get a shift by $8$ each time $n$ is increased by $4$, in agreement with the statements of the results.